paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-048-maintenance-of-minimum-essential-coverage.md

 Subsec. (f)(1)(A)(v).
 Pub.
 L. 111–173, § 1(a), amended cl. (v) generally.
 Prior to amendment, cl. (v) read as follows: “the veteran’s health care program under chapter 17 of title 38, United States Code,”.

 Subsec. (f)(1)(A)(vii).
 Pub.
 L. 111–159, § 2(a)(2)–(4), added cl. (vii).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21, applicable to taxable years beginning after Dec.
+31, 2026, see section 71301(e) of Pub.
+L. 119–21, set out as a note under [section 36B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-36b).

 #### Effective Date of 2018 Amendment
 Pub.
 L. 115–271, title IV, § 4003(b), Oct.
 24, 2018, 132 Stat.
 3960, provided that: “The amendment made by subsection (a) [amending this section] shall apply to taxable years beginning after December 31, 2018.”